FrenkensteinsCode/PyPassHelper/README.md

 Procedure: Decrypt file -> Write to file -> Encrypt file again

 ## Considerations
-This program has been tested on Windows 10 (22H2) and Linux (kali-rolling 2024.1) so far.
+This program has been tested on Windows 10 (22H2) using Python 3.11.2 and Linux (kali-rolling 2024.1) using Python 3.11.8 so far.

 ## Preview
 ![PyPassHelper](https://github.com/FrenkensteinsCode/PyPassHelper/assets/145868868/aad2a59e-2ac0-4910-84bb-b33d82f68eec)